CJLee94/Shijie-Li-HomePage/content/authors/admin/_index.md

 ## About Me

+# About Me

 Hello!
-I'm Shijie (CJ) Li, a Machine Learning Researcher specializing in generative models and multimodal AI applications.
-I currently work as an ORISE Fellow at the FDA, where I develop AI solutions for medical imaging challenges.
-I completed my PhD in Computer Science at NYU, focusing on cutting-edge generative models including diffusion models and GANs.
+I'm Shijie (CJ) Li, a Machine Learning Researcher with a PhD from NYU specializing in generative models.
+Currently an ORISE Fellow at the FDA, I develop AI solutions for medical imaging challenges by bridging theoretical advancements with practical applications.

-My research aims to bridge the gap between theoretical AI advancements and their practical applications, particularly in environments where complete data annotation is challenging.
-I've contributed to patented technologies in medical imaging and received recognition for my innovative approaches to reducing annotation burden while maintaining high performance.

-Beyond my professional life, I'm passionate about endurance sports.
-As a marathon runner, skier, diver, and swimmer, I find that these activities provide both physical challenges and mental balance that complement my research work.
-The discipline and adaptability required in these pursuits mirror my approach to solving complex problems in AI.
+Outside of research, I'm an avid marathon runner, skier, diver, and swimmer.
+These endurance sports provide balance to my professional life and reflect my approach to problem-solving: disciplined, adaptable, and persistent.

-I'm driven by curiosity and the potential of AI to transform how we approach real-world challenges.
-I'm always open to connecting with fellow researchers and collaborators interested in innovative AI applications.
+I'm always open to connecting with fellow researchers and potential collaborators interested in innovative AI applications.